nanos-world/docs/getting_started/Assets.rst

 .. note:: For the sake of this tutorial, we are not covering further details on Unreal's peculiarities.
 The following guide is using a default's blueprint's blank Unreal Project, without any Starting Content.

+.. attention:: All your Asset Pack content must be in a folder with the name of your Asset Pack inside the ``Content/`` Folder.

 .. attention:: Do not use Engine's Content in your assets (e.g. Engine's Materials or Assets).
-If you wants to use them, always copy them to the Content folder.
+If you wants to use them, always copy them to your Content/Your_Pack folder.

 For this tutorial, we are going to use a simple Cube (Static Mesh) and a Material (applied to the cube) for our Assets.
 We've also created and placed them in a folder called MyPack which will help us afterwards.